shah-deep/Online-Voting-System/README.md

 # Online Voting System
- It is a PC appliction made in python.
+ It is a desktop appliction made with socket programming in Python.
+For details on this project, please read the 'Report'.